giuliandrimba/spritefy/README.md

 	spritefy -n sprite -s img/ -d img-test

 If the folder doesn't exist, it will be created.

-# Compress option

-If you want to compress the css file generated to optimize file size, run the command with the **-c** option, eg:

-	spritefy -n sprite -s img/ -c

 [See the Examples]
 ---------------------